szukalski/zooweb/content/career/what-got-you-here-wont-get-you-there.md

 ## 4 Key Beliefs Which Help Us Become Successful May Be Holding Us Back

 * I Have Succeeded
     * The skills and talent which got you here may not be enough to go further
 * I Can Succeed
     * The desire and confidence to succeed may not be enough to go further
 * I Will Succeed
     * Overcommitment may hold you back
 * I Choose to Succeed
     * I have chosen to succeed means I have to choose to change

 ## We All Obey Natural Law

 People will only change their behaviour if it can be shown that it is in their best interests defined by their own values.

-# What's Wrong With Us?
+# Whats Wrong With Us

 ## 20 Annoying Habits